Italy in March: weather, best destinations and tips. All you need to know for a perfect trip [Updated for 2026]

 March is one of the best months to visit Italy, a lovely time when the country moves from the winter into the spring season.

-Blossoms return to the trees and balconies, days are a little longer, lunch outdoors become possible in most of the country, however, rain is always around the corner in Italy in march so you cannot truly trust the weather!
+Blossoms return to the trees and balconies, days are a little longer, lunch outdoors become possible in most of the country, and crowds level are still under control, making this not really a low season, but as close to a low season as it gets!

 The best way to describe March in Italy is probably by an old Italian saying ‘Marzo pazzerello, esce il sole e prendi l’ombrello‘, which translates ‘Crazy March, the sun comes out, you grab the umbrella’.